ashtsang/ashtsang.github.io/_pages/about.md

 I am a Biomedical Engineering M.S.E.
 Candidate at [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"}.
-I obtained my Bachelor's degree from [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"} where I majored in Biomedical Engineering and Computer Science.
+I obtained my Bachelor's degree from [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"} in May 2022 where I majored in Biomedical Engineering and Computer Science.

-If you would like to chat with me, please drop me an email!
+I am passionate about developing computational algorithms and tools that improve healthcare and medicine, particularly in advancing cancer understanding and care, and am interested in work that directly translates to clinical usage.

+Please feel free to send me an email if you'd like to chat more!

 <br/><br/>